Are There Any Dwarf Magnolias I Can Grow in a Pot?

 The answer is yes, but only if you have an extremely large container!
 The smallest varieties of "dwarf" forms grow 8-12 feet tall and 6-8 feet wide at full maturity.
 Most of the smaller types grow into a multistemmed shrub rather than a single-trunk tree, though you could train them into a tree form.

 To help container-grown magnolias survive, it's important to use a potting mix that contains lots of organic matter (see the potting mix package for a list of ingredients).
 Also, be sure to feed the tree monthly during the growing season with half-strength liquid fertilizer.
 Avoid fertilizing after late summer.
 Because the tree roots cannot search outside the pot for soil moisture, be sure to water regularly, and make sure your pot has sufficient drainage holes to prevent water from accumulating in the pot.
 Magnolias like cool roots, so keep a layer of mulch on the soil's surface.
-In cold-winter regions, protect the roots from severe freezing weather; keep the container in an unheated garage or cover it with a thick layer of mulch.
+In cold-winter regions, protect the roots from severe freezing weather by keeping the container in an unheated garage or covering it with a thick layer of mulch.